Borderline personality disorder: Psychotherapy

-Long-term, consistent psychotherapy stands as the preferred method for treating BPD, and engagement in any therapeutic approach tends to surpass the absence of treatment, particularly in diminishing self-harm impulses.
+Long-term, consistent psychotherapy is the preferred method for treating BPD, and engagement in any therapeutic approach tends to surpass the absence of treatment, particularly in diminishing self-harm impulses.
 Among the effective psychotherapeutic approaches, dialectical behavior therapy (DBT), schema therapy, and psychodynamic therapies have shown efficacy, although improvements may require extensive time, often years of dedicated effort.

 Available treatments for BPD include dynamic deconstructive psychotherapy (DDP), mentalization-based treatment (MBT), schema therapy, transference-focused psychotherapy, dialectical behavior therapy (DBT), and general psychiatric management.
 The effectiveness of these therapies does not significantly vary between more intensive and less intensive approaches.

-Transference-focused psychotherapy is designed to mitigate absolutist thinking by encouraging individuals to express their interpretations of social interactions and their emotions, thereby fostering more nuanced and flexible categorizations.
+Transference-focused psychotherapy is designed to mitigate absolutist thinking by encouraging individuals to express their interpretations of social interactions and their emotions, thereby encouraging more precise and flexible categorizations.
 Dialectical behavior therapy (DBT), on the other hand, focuses on developing skills in four main areas: interpersonal communication, distress tolerance, emotional regulation, and mindfulness, aiming to equip individuals with BPD with tools to manage intense emotions and improve interpersonal relationships.

 Cognitive behavioral therapy (CBT) targets the modification of behaviors and beliefs through problem identification related to BPD, showing efficacy in reducing anxiety, mood symptoms, suicidal ideation, and self-harming actions.

 Mentalization-based therapy and transference-focused psychotherapy draw from psychodynamic principles, while DBT is rooted in cognitive-behavioral principles and mindfulness.
 General psychiatric management integrates key aspects from these treatments and is seen as more accessible and less resource-intensive.
 Studies suggest DBT and MBT may be particularly effective, with ongoing research into developing abbreviated forms of these therapies to enhance accessibility and reduce both financial and resource burdens on patients and providers.

 Schema therapy considers early maladaptive schemas, conceptualized as organized patterns that recur throughout life in response to memories, emotions, bodily sensations, and cognitions associated with unmet childhood needs.

 Additionally, mindfulness meditation has been associated with positive structural changes in the brain and improvements in BPD symptoms, with some participants in mindfulness-based interventions no longer meeting the diagnostic criteria for BPD after treatment.

 Medications

 There are no clear pharmacological guidelines for borderline personality disorder; psychotherapy is considered the primary treatment, with medications used cautiously for common comorbidities.

-Recent randomized controlled trials show little evidence supporting medications like fluoxetine or lamotrigine for borderline personality disorder, highlighting a gap between common prescribing practices and current evidence.
+Topiramate (strong), lamotrigine (moderate), and aripiprazole (moderate) show evidence for reducing anger and hostility in BPD.

-Ketamine for unresponsive depression in BPD requires further research.
+Evidence for ketamine in unresponsive depression in BPD is limited.

 Despite the lack of solid evidence, SSRIs and SNRIs are prescribed off-label for BPD and are typically considered adjunctive to psychotherapy.

 Pharmacological treatments appear to have minimal impact on brain activity and connectivity in borderline personality disorder patients during emotional processing, suggesting that observed neural alterations are largely independent of medication effects.